tarantool/tarantool/doc/sphinx/book/administration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The command format is ``tarantoolctl operation application-name``, where
-operation is one of: start, stop, status, logrotate, enter.
+operation is one of: start, stop, enter, logrotate, status, reload.
 Thus ...

 .. option:: start <app_name>